 How to Visit Memorium Nuremberg Trials

-After visiting the Documentation Center Nazi Party Rally Grounds in the east, we followed the inner route through the city to the opposite side of the city where the Memorium Nuremberg Trials can be found.
+When it comes to Germany's WW2 history, Nuremberg is one of the best places to go.
+After visiting the Documentation Center Nazi Party Rally Grounds in the east part, we followed the inner route through the city to the opposite side of the city where the Memorium Nuremberg Trials can be found.
+It was a weekend with light traffic, so we got there fairly quickly.
+The biggest problem was to find a parking spot, but more about it later.

+So, why should you visit Memorium Nuremberg Trials in the first place?
 It's a fascinating museum housed in the Palace of Justice, including the original Room 600, where the trials were held.
+If history is your thing, this museum is among the best things to do in Nuremberg.

 So here's everything you should know about visiting the Memorium Nuremberg Trials before you go.

+The main reason to visit the Memorium Nuremberg Trials is the history, so we're gonna keep this section brief.
 Nuremberg Trials were held in Nuremberg by the Allies to convict the Nazi leaders for invading other countries and their war crimes.

 The important part is that the trials also served as a testimony of atrocities Nazi leaders committed during WW2 and a closure of this dark period for Europe (unlike WW1).

+There were several reasons why the Nuremberg Trials were held in this city.
 The main one was that Nuremberg was in the center of the Third Reich, viewed as one of the symbols of Nazi Germany.

+And why Palace of Justice was selected for the trials?
 The reasons were mostly pragmatic.
 The building was mostly undamaged, housed a court, and contained a prison.

 Visiting Memorium Nuremberg Trials